-These are the predictions for New Zealand Election 2020, taking place on September 19.
+These are the predictions for New Zealand Election 2020, taking place on 17 October.
+It was originally scheduled for 19 September, but was delayed due to COVID-19.

 Three years ago, Jacinda Ardern was the focus of a great deal of media attention as the fresh face for the Labour Party.
 Centre-right National had been in power for about nine years and Labour wandered the political wilderness until her arrival.
 Despite “Jacindamania” in 2017, Labour did not win the most seats in the general election.